Ron Garvin

-Roger Barnes (born March 30, 1945) is a Canadian former professional wrestler, better known by his ring name, "Rugged" Ronnie Garvin.
+Roger Barnes (born March 30, 1945) is a Canadian former professional wrestler, better known by his ring name, "Hands Of Stone" Ronnie Garvin.
 He is best known for his appearances with Mid-Atlantic Championship Wrestling and the World Wrestling Federation in the late-1980s and early-1990s.
 Championships held by Garvin over his career include the NWA World Heavyweight Championship.
-He headlined the Starrcade 1987 pay-per-view event.
+He headlined the Starrcade '87: Chi-Town Heat pay-per-view event.